 Despite their many similarities, each of the insulin pumps currently available in Canada offers its own distinct features.
 Therefore, each insulin pump fills a unique need in the type 1 diabetes community.
 The key to success in choosing an insulin pump is determining which one has the features that meet YOUR family’s needs.
 Here are the unique features that sets Omnipod apart from all the rest.

-- Omnipod is the only insulin pump available in Canada that has no tubing – the “pod” itself contains the insulin, Internal reservoir, insertion components and pumping mechanism, eliminating the need for tubing.
-This is a key feature for individuals interested in eliminating tubing, which they see as logistically frustrating or socially stigmatizing.
+- Omnipod is the only insulin pump available in Canada that has no tubing!
+The “pod” itself contains the insulin, internal reservoir, insertion components and pumping mechanism, eliminating the need for tubing.
+This is a key feature for individuals interested in eliminating tubing, which can be logistically frustrating or which they may see as socially stigmatizing.
 Omnipod may be “the” choice for your family if tubing is a deal-breaker.

 - Inserts automatically at the push of a button, with no injection needles in sight.

 - Ability to bolus wirelessly with meter remote: Insulin doses are dialed in via a handheld “PDM” (Personal Diabetes Manager), which also serves as a blood glucose meter.
 The wireless PDM works up to 1.5 metres away from the Pod, and has a large, colour screen; its customizable ID screen helps you easily identify your PDM.

 - The Pod is waterproof to a depth of 7.6 metres, for up to 60 minutes (IPX8 rating, the highest available).

 - The company guarantees the Pod against prolonged submersion, so compared to some other pump models, so there’s no need for your child to disconnect for swimming or bathing (which may be particularly helpful in the summer months or on vacation when kids tend to spend more time in the water).

 (Please note that the PDM (meter remote) is not waterproof.)